 The Real Poop

-How does one become a journalist in a world catering more to digital media bloggers?
-There is room for both.
-Corporate media like magazines, newspapers, radio, television, and websites are still in need of professional journalists.
-Professional journalism is not what you read when you skim Perez Hilton’s blog.
-A professional journalist is someone who attended journalism school or has put in many years at a media conglomerate.
-In journalism school, you will learn the basics of American media history, the ins and outs of researching, how to report a news story, how to write a news story with a narrative arch or structure, and how to edit.
-If you earn your master's degree, you will focus on one field such as broadcast, digital, newspaper, or magazine.
+In journalism school, you'll learn the basics of American media history, the ins and outs of researching, how to report a news story, how to write a news story with a narrative arc or structure, and how to edit.
+If you earn your master's degree, you'll focus on one field, such as broadcast, digital, newspaper, or magazine reporting.

 In comparison to these safe(r) jobs, going into digital media isn't really such a sure bet.
 For all you budding Hunter S. Thompsons out there, it isn't enough just to know how to write.
 You'll need connections, you'll need programming abilities, and you'll definitely need some graphic design skills.
 Otherwise everything will end up looking like someone's grandmother figured out how to use Wikipedia.

 It's also imperative to know your grammar.
 You don't want to be that journalist who draws laughs from your readers because you don't know when to use their, there, or they're.
 That's not the kind of attention you want.
 Trust us: when people have an opening to criticize your work, they're totally going to take it.